 Meanwhile, production of Thriposha declined by 51 percent, compared to 2019 due to supply chain issues including shortage of maize and soya beans which are the main raw materials for Thriposha production.
 However, an investment of Rs.
-1,122 million was made in 2020 for the production of Thriposha and among 1.06 million beneficiaries the Thriposha Packets were distributed.
+1,122 million was made in 2020 for the production of Thriposha packets were distributed and among 1.06 million beneficiaries.